ALEXMORF/the-dark-dungeon/README.md

-    player.update();         //NOTE: okay... don't know what it really does but I will tell your word for it...
+    player.update();         //NOTE: okay... don't know what it really does but I will take your word for it...
 I guess?

     //player update
     {